citizenfx/fivem-docs/content/docs/scripting-reference/events/list/vehicleComponentControlEvent.md

 weight: 551
 ---

-Called when a player takes control of a vehicle's component.
+This native is a server side native which requires [Onesync](https://forum.cfx.re/t/the-onesync-eap-and-you/165931) enabled to run it.
+It gets triggered when a ped takes control of a vehicle's component.

 Parameters
 ----------